Osaka Bob FAMILY

 Maido!
 Betty here!

-to curl up with a book.
+A lot of people love fall food in Japan because so many delicious things are in season.
+It's also a good time to curl up with a book.
 But you know what I like to do in autumn?
 Going out to see the fall leaves.
-They
+They blanket the mountains turning them into a picturesque autumn dreamland.

-Beyond city limits, there are many great places to see the autumn leaves, and I will share 5 of my top
+Beyond city limits, there are many great places to see the autumn leaves, and I will share 5 of my top autumn spots with you.
+So if you’re looking for those beautiful fall leaves in Osaka Prefecture, these are some good places to start.

 [Contents]

-Hoshida Enchi—Great for hiking and beautiful autumn scenery
+Hoshida Enchi—Great for Hiking and Beautiful Autumn scenery

 In the city of Katano, a place known for its connection with the Tanabata legend, you'll find the beautiful Hoshida no Mori forest.
 It is located on the border of Osaka and Nara prefectures along the Ikoma Mountain Range.
 In fall, the tree-filled mountains are blanketed in beautiful autumn hues.